pedrosanchezito/lewagon/03-Back-end/02-Twitter-API/README.md

-**Specification**: The repository class will hold a list of tweets, empty at first, but will accept new tweets.
-When receiving a new tweet, it will automatically assign to it an auto-incremented id (starting at `1`).
+**Specification**: The repository class will hold a list of tweets, empty at first, but will `add` new tweets.
+When adding a new tweet, it will automatically assign to it an auto-incremented id (starting at `1`).
+Last but not least, it should allow to `get` a tweet based on its id.
 The list of tweets will be hold in memory.

 Let's use TDD to implement this class!